 Regret is a feeling of sadness about something sad or wrong or about a mistake that you have made, and a wish that it could have been different and better.

-According to us, there are two types of regrets that affects a forex trader the most.
+According to me, there are two types of regrets that affect a forex trader the most.

-1. The regret of not getting into a trade.
+1. The regret of not getting in a trade

 In more simple terms, the feeling of being upset or annoyed as a result of being unable to change or achieve something.